Elaine Sheehan (‘18)

-Elaine is a junior majoring in English and Spanish.
-She is heavily involved in various areas across Westminster's campus, including working in Admissions as a college tour guide and representative, working for Residence Life as a freshman RA, and encouraging club involvement through ASW student government work.
-She loves getting involved and meeting new people throughout Westminster's small community, but especially appreciates the connections made through her involvement in the Honors Program.
+Elaine is a junior majoring in English.
+She loves getting involved on campus and meeting people throughout Westminster's small community, but especially appreciates the connections she’s made through her involvement in the Honors College.
 Elaine has been a writer and editor for the Honors newsletter, Honorable Mention, since her freshman year and is eager to increase student involvement by recruiting many new writers (and future editors) during the upcoming year.
-She also had the awesome opportunity to serve as a Peer Mentor to the previous year's incoming class.
-In her free time, Elaine loves going to the theater (or participating in the productions), golfing with friends, or enjoying the mountains she calls home.
+In her free time, Elaine loves going to the theater (or participating in the productions), rock climbing with friends, or enjoying the mountains she calls home.

-I am so excited to continue my involvement with the Honors program through the Student Honors Council!
-My goal for this year is to spread awareness of the incredible opportunities available to Honors students.
-I want every Honors student to take advantage of and enjoy these opportunities as much as I have.
-With the awesome team we have this year, I know the SHC can make it happen!
+Elaine is excited to continue her involvement with the Honors College through the Student Honors Council.
+Her goal for this year is to spread awareness of the incredible opportunities available to Honors students and maintain the tight-knit community during this exciting time of growth.
+She wants every Honors student to take advantage of and enjoy the opportunities offered by the college as much as she has.